 According to research done by the U.S. Department of Agriculture, although Americans appear to be consuming less sugar today than in the previous couple of decades, average sugar consumption in America is still around 94 grams per day, or 358 calories.
 (1) That’s a lot of sugar, but it doesn’t have to be this way.
 In fact, you can even follow a sugar-free diet to help lower this number greatly.

 A great deal of research has shown that removing sources of excess sugar from your diet not only helps with weight loss, but can also reduce your risk for common health problems like type 2 diabetes, digestive problems, autoimmune conditions and more.
-What can you eat that has no sugar in it but is still satisfying?
+After all, sugar is bad for you.
+So, what can you eat that has no sugar in it but is still satisfying?

 What Is a Sugar-Free Diet?